Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ziGn1954IJg.md

 ### Transcript

-> any plans to let trains recalculate routes on the fly right now they won't path around other trains uh no i don't think so it's never impossible that's another good qa side thing
+> any plans to let trains recalculate routes on the fly right now they won't path around other trains, no i don't think so it's never impossible that's another good qa side thing